Posted on

 10. What about protections from wrongful termination?

-Employees in California also have a right that protects them from being wrongfully terminated from their position.
+In California, you also have a right that protects you from being wrongfully terminated from your position.

-Among other things, California employers are prohibited from firing or terminating an employee for:
+Among other things, California employers are prohibited from firing or terminating you for:

 - filing a workers’ compensation claim or reporting a workplace injury,